pavloskaralis/pavloskaralis.github.io/appstractor/README.md

 3. invisible input text tags which also accomplished the above
 4. accessing an iframe's parent nodes via parent.document in order to allow real time rendering
 5. status 204 + resourcing iframes to keep a streamlined user experience by avoiding page refreshes
+6. layering iframes to prevent load in flash